milind-windsurf/pensando-elk/README.md

 CXOS: 10.15.x <br/>
 PSM:  1.100.2-T-8 or later

-If these do not match your current install, [check one of the other branches](https://github.com/amd/pensando-elk/branches)
+This is backwards compatible with CXOS software 10.13.x and 10.14.x as well.
+If this is not what you are running,[check one of the other branches](https://github.com/amd/pensando-elk/branches)

 ---
   ### Please fully read the Support Policy below if you are having problems installing or configuring this